Cristóbal Island

 Cristóbal Island (in Spanish: Isla San Cristóbal, or Saint Christopher's Island) is a mostly deforested 37 km2 island located south of Isla Colón, in the Bocas del Toro Archipelago, Panama.
 It is home to the indigenous Ngäbe or Guaymí people and a small number of expatriates.
 Laguna Bocatorito, also known as Dolphin Bay, lies on the east side of the island.

+Environment

+The island is part of the Bocas del Toro Important Bird Area (IBA), designated as such by BirdLife International because it supports significant populations of white-crowned pigeons and three-wattled bellbirds.